6. Policies for All Resident Students

 Socializing is an important part of the university experience.
 To ensure that all social events do not infringe upon the rights of others, and comply with state laws, students must adhere to the following guidelines and regulations and to those appearing elsewhere in this handbook.

-- An electric blanket, curling iron, clock, computer, small fan, hair dryer, printer, game systems, razor, stereo, television (27″ or smaller), are the only appliances allowed to be in residential rooms.
-Each room may also have one refrigerator not to exceed 3 cu. ft. capacity.
+a.
+An electric blanket, curling iron, clock, computer, small fan, hair dryer, printer, game systems, razor, stereo, television (27” or smaller), are the only appliances allowed to be in residential rooms.
+Each room may also have one refrigerator not to exceed three cu. ft. capacity.
 Air conditioners and any other appliance with a rating of 1,000 watts or higher and all cooking appliances except approved microwave ovens are prohibited.
 All quartz halogen lights are prohibited.
 See the Housing Rental Agreement for the most current regulations on appliances in residence halls.

-- Improper extension cords and improper adaptors are not allowed.
-This includes two-wire cords, extensions cords, and non-surged protected cords of any kind.
+b.
+Improper extension cords and improper adaptors are not allowed.
+This includes two-wire cords, extension cords, and non-surged protected cords of any kind.
 All appliances must be plugged directly into the outlet or an approved surge protected power strip.

 Residents must clean their student residence regularly and maintain reasonable sanitation and safety standards.
 Students living in residential buildings with suites and/or apartments are responsible for cleaning their semi-private bathroom and their private, semi/private and community kitchens.

 Students must remove trash and recyclable materials from their student residences and place it into dumpsters and recycling containers located outside each building or within each apartment complex.
 Recycling instructions are located on the back of each room door.